-And while this initial system was replaced by the state-sanctioned levy of Christian subjects by the Ottoman ruling class, the classification of a slave in medieval Islamic society is rather misleading, if perceived through the lens of our modern sensibility.
+And while this initial system was replaced by the state-sanctioned levy of Christian subjects by the Ottoman ruling class, as historian Dr. David Nicolle noted, the classification of a slave in medieval Islamic society is rather misleading, if perceived through the lens of our modern sensibility.
 In that regard, in the Ottoman scheme of things, a slave or a Kul often enjoyed more social benefits and even better opportunities than an ordinary subject (as opposed to oppression), at least till the 17th century.
 Essentially, they displayed their ‘slave’ status with pride, thus mirroring their predecessors and contemporaries, like the Ghulam and the Mamluk – the latter of which even formed their ruling dynasties in Egypt.

 The origins of the Janissaries rather reflected the dynamic nature of the nascent Ottoman state in the 14th century – a realm originally founded by refugees from the Mongol invasion.
 Within decades it was transformed into a burgeoning principality (beylik) that started to espouse a unique form of syncretism where some elements of traditional Islam were mixed with both pagan Turkish shamanism and Christianity followed by many peasants.
 The dervishes (Muslim ascetics) who were often considered heretics in other Islamic domains, took the center stage in Ottoman military affairs with their disparate followers (Muslims and Christians alike) and brotherhoods populating the rural regions bordering the Byzantine Empire.